• Home

 HERITAGE IN IRAN

-Geoculture and Geopolitics in West Asia (2019-Present)
+Heritage, Geopolitics, and Territorialities in West Asia

 Culture, Heritage and Soft Power

-• Mozaffari, A. and Akbar, A., 2022.
+• Mozaffari, A., and Akbar, A. (2022).
 Iran’s soft power in Azerbaijan: shifting cultural dynamics in the post-Soviet era.
-International Journal of Cultural Policy, pp.1-19.
+International Journal of Cultural Policy, pp. 1–19.
 Doi: https://doi.org/10.1080/10286632.2022.2135706.

 The House of Constitution, Tabriz, Iran